syonfox/Motion-Flow/README.md

     - //Make slope generated with perlian noise not a function
     - Insted of perlian noise make the sing wave more suitibal for jumps
     - Tune the physcs to be funner for jumps
+        - Tune the constenst
+        - detect when the player dose a good landing and give apropreat speed Boost

 - Graphics